How To Install mod_security on CentOS

 3. Download & Install mod_security

 We will download and install mod_security from source code.
-Run the following commands to do so.
+Run the following commands to download the source file.
+Replace 2.9.3 with the version number of your choice.

 # wget https://www.modsecurity.org/tarball/2.9.3/modsecurity-2.9.3.tar.gz